Certificate Program - Princeton University

 A concentrator in this program must satisfy both program and departmental requirements.
 The program for each student is worked out by the student and his or her departmental adviser.
 The program requirements are as follows:

 - All students must take six courses, including three core courses and three electives.
 The Course Page lists eligible courses to take.
 To qualify for the certificate, a minimum grade average of B- in the six program courses is required.
 Program courses may not be taken on a pass/D/fail basis, unless that is the only grading alternative for the course.
 A course may fulfill both departmental and certificate program requirements.
 Contact the program director if you have questions about the program.

-- A senior independent work project or thesis whose topic is relevant to the program and acceptable to the program committee must be completed and presented to the program committee.
+- A one-term senior independent work project or two-term senior thesis whose topic is relevant to robotics and intelligent systems must be completed and presented to the program committee.
 Junior independent work projects do not fulfill the certificate requirement.
 A minimum grade of B- for the project or thesis is required to qualify for the certificate.
 For more information about independent projects, please go to the Projects page.

 - STUDENT PROFILE: Program students must fill out the STUDENT PROFILE form at the beginning of each year in which they are members of the program.
 A student planning to earn the program certificate should complete the STUDENT PROFILE as early as possible and no later than the seventh week of the fall term of his or her senior year.